Hurricane Ida recently tore through

 Checking a used car for flood damage

-According to Fox News, there are a few ways to check for flood damage in a car before you decide to buy it.
+Fox News, there are a few ways to check for flood damage in a car before you decide to buy it.

 First check for obvious signs of water damage carefully—this includes smells.
 Also look under the carpet and inside the panels for mud and water damage.
 Test all the electrical equipment to make sure it’s working properly.